Bangladesh to lower rice import duty, cool local prices – commerce minister

-DHAKA, June 20 Bangladesh will lower duty on rice imports in a bid to cool record-high local prices amid dwindling state reserves, commerce minister said on Tuesday.
+DHAKA, June 20 (Reuters) - Bangladesh will lower duty on rice imports in a bid to cool record-high local prices amid dwindling state reserves, commerce minister said on Tuesday.

 The move came when domestic rice prices hit an all-time high in May after flash floods hit local output at a time when state rice stocks are at 10-year lows.